No easy solutions

 - A cosmic cycle of ebb and flow, cause and effect, loosely similar to the Hindu notion of karma

-- More modern concepts such as Gaia, that regards the earth’s biosphere as inherently self-sustaining
+- More recent concepts such as Gaia, which regards the earth’s biosphere as inherently self-sustaining

 - The notion that the universe we observe is a simulated creation of a being outside it, as in the idea of the Simulation Hypothesis

-- The concept that humanity is one link in a secure chain of cosmic evolution, described by “the law of accelerating returns” as articulated by futurist Ray Kurzweil.
+- The concept that humanity is one link in a secure chain of cosmic evolution, described by “the law of accelerating returns” as propounded by futurist Ray Kurzweil.

 The problem, in each case, is not just that it is debatable whether such a force exists in any meaningful way.
-The more serious problem is that the observed history of humanity contains many catastrophes: civilisations ending, ecosystems being ruined, large-scale genocide being committed, and so on.
+The more serious problem is that the observed history of humanity contains many catastrophes: civilisations ending, large-scale genocide, ecosystems being ruined, and so on.

-A person of faith might respond: In each case, the catastrophe has been local.
+A person of faith might respond: In each case so far, the catastrophe has been local.
 Large proportions of humans may have died, but enough humans survived to continue the species.

 However, there are two deep flaws with this response:

-- As technology becomes more powerful, it increases the chances that a catastrophe would result in human extinction
+- As technology becomes more powerful, it increases the chances that a catastrophe would result in human extinction, globally rather than just locally

 - Even if a catastrophe results in a portion of humans surviving, the large numbers of deaths involved is something that should raise our deep concern, and we should take every measure to prevent it from occurring.